marsiwiec/spike-doctor/README.md

 1. **Upload** one or more `.abf` files.
 2. **Adjust parameters** if your protocol uses a non-standard stimulus epoch or spike thresholds.
-3. **Select features** from the Basic or Advanced tabs.
+3. **Select features** from the Basic tab or search/filter the Advanced tab.
-4. **View results** in the Summary Plots, Results Table, and Debug Plots tabs.
+4. **View results** in the Summary Plots, Results Table, Debug Plots, and Analysis Logs tabs.
 5. **Export** as CSV, Excel, or PDF.

 ## File Support